March 8, 2017

 Today, I spoke at a special UNESCO and Al Jazeera Media Network event on Arab women’s representation in media.

-My speech and presentation discussed how women are portrayed generally in fiction and news media globally, and also delved into the cultural taboo that prevents many Qatari women from appearing in published visual media here (a topic I wrote about for Chime for Change in 2013).
+My speech and presentation discussed how women are portrayed generally in fiction and news media globally, and also delved into the cultural proscription that prevents many Qatari women from appearing in published visual media here (a topic I wrote about for Chime for Change in 2013).

 I had the pleasure of speaking alongside Dima Khatib (managing director of AJ+), Reem Al Harmi (a Qatari columnist), Sarah Al Derham (artist and teaching assistant at the Gulf Studies Center at Qatar University; also, one of my former students!), Latifa Al Darwish (cartoonist, filmmaker, and also one of my former students!), Asma Al Hamadi (Al Jazeera presenter) and Hanan Al Yafi (Monitoring and Advocacy Manager at the Doha Centre for Media Freedom).